January 28, 2021

-In this free and open webinar, experts from the Coastal and Marine Operators group, Louisiana State Historic Preservation Office, Sandra Day O’Connor College of Law and Pointe-au-Chien Indian Tribe, and Louisiana Division of the Arts Folklife Program will share their knowledge, experiences, and insights with a virtual audience.
+In this free and open webinar, experts from the Coastal and Marine Operators group, Louisiana State Historic Preservation Office, Sandra Day O’Connor College of Law and Pointe-au-Chien Indian Tribe, and Louisiana Division of the Arts Folklife Program shared their knowledge, experiences, and insights with a virtual audience.
+View the event agenda here.

 About our guest speakers